aparedesum/FullStackWebDev_React/README.md

-Demo for React
+Demo for React using create-react-app (version 1.5.2)

-Setup

-- npm install -g create-react-app@1.5.2